 - Front plank, 3 x 10 seconds

-Complete this series as a super set before rest
+Complete this series as a superset before resting.

 - Exercise B

-Complete this series as a superset before rest
+Complete this series as a superset before resting.

 Glute bridge leg swings, 8 each (Complete this series as a superset before rest)

 Core Tip #4: Add Speed to Basic Movements

 Using speed doesn’t simply mean trying to set the record for how quickly you can blast through an entire set of an exercise.
 This is about the time taken to complete a single rep, all while maintaining tension in your muscles.